TrippingKelsea/node-red-contrib-aws-bedrock/README.md

 npm install node-red-contrib-aws-bedrock
 ```

+# Modifications

+This plugin is automatically generated using the `generatePlugin.js` script in the root of this repository.
+Direct modification of the `aws-bedrock.js` and `aws-bedrock.html` files will be overwritten by the next run of that script.

 # ⚠️ WARNING ⚠️

 This module is currently untested and considered experimental.
 Use at your own risk in production environments.